eset/nimfilt/README.md

 ## Context

+Nim is transpiled to another language (usually C/C++) before being compiled to a native executable.
+It also doesn't include a large runtime.
+However, the process still leaves some Nim-specific artefacts and specificites in in the produced binary.

-Nim uses its own name mangling scheme distinct from C++'s.
+For one, method and module names are mangled using, Nim's own name scheme which is distinct from C++'s.
 This scheme isn't documented so I relied on the source code of the [Nim compiler](https://github.com/nim-lang/Nim).
 Most of this name mangling in implemented in `compiler/msgs.nim` and `compiler/ccgtypes.nim`.

 ## Nimfilt for IDA